maxsealey/maxsealey/README.md

 <img src="https://github.com/maxsealey/maxsealey/blob/main/banner.png" alt="banner with text Max Sealey, Software Developer" />

 ## <div align="center">Hey, my name is Max!
-I'm currently studying Computer Science with the goal of becoming a Software Engineer.</div>
+I'm currently studying Computer Science at Western Governers University, with the goal of becoming a Software Engineer.</div>

 <br/>

 ### About Me
-- I'm originally from Spokane, Washington, though I've spent the last couple of years in Phoenix, Arizona.
+- I'm originally from and currently living in Spokane, Washington, though I've also lived in Phoenix and in the Seattle area.
+I'm currently looking for internships and job opportunities in the greater Spokane area (and remote), though I'm definitely open to other offers.

 - Besides coding, in my free time I enjoy reading, gaming (Madden, Rocket League, Pokemon, and other RPGs), NFL football (Go Hawks!), and spending time with my fiancé/family.